tysonzero/c-ann/README.md

 Sticks Instructions:
 --------------------

-Compile sticks.c with your favorite C compiler.
+Compile ann.c and sticks.c together with your favorite C compiler.

 Next run the output file.